 Lindinger referenced that the outdated idea that acidosis from lactic acid accumulation is a direct cause of fatigue at normal body temperature came from studies on frog muscle conducted at low temperatures.
 This doesn’t translate well to living, warm bodies.
 Newer research also finds that acidosis contributes to allosteric regulation, which is where enzymes change their shape to fit into a molecule, like a protein.
 This process increases or slows the rate of some enzyme reactions.

 “The best answer we currently have for what contributes to acidosis in contracting muscle still comes from using the physico-chemical approach,” Lindinger said.
 “What does matter is that muscles do become acidotic with increased activity, and so do our bodies.
 Acidosis has been given a very negative association over 150 years of scientific study, beginning with Berzelius reporting lactic acid in muscles (dead or dying) from hunted stags.”

 Lindinger also added some newish findings about lactate:

-- Lactate is not an end product or waste product) of metabolism
+- Lactate is not an end product or waste product) of metabolism;

-- Lactate does not cause fatigue (many people)
+- Lactate does not cause pain;

 What can be done to change the lactic acid narrative?